The Case for Cardinality Lower Bounds: Introduction

-\sparagraph{Structure.} The rest of the paper is structured as follows: We provide the preliminaries needed in \secref{sec:prelims}, including $\ell_{p}$-norms and dot-product inequalities.
+\sparagraph{Structure.} The rest of the paper is structured as follows: We provide the preliminaries needed in \secref{sec:prelims}, including $\ell_{p}$-norms and inner-product inequalities.
 Then, in \secref{sec:xbound}, we detail \xbound{}'s components.
 Subsequently, we extend our framework to support lower bounds on filtered table scans in \secref{sec:base-stats}.
-We continue with the evaluation of \xbound{}'s lower bounds in \secref{sec:evaluation}, and then with a discussion in \secref{sec:discussion}.
+We continue with the evaluation of \xbound{}'s lower bounds in \secref{sec:experiments}, and then with a discussion in \secref{sec:discussion}, where we motivate further research on lower bounds.
 Afterwards, we outline related work in \secref{sec:rel-work} and conclude in \secref{sec:conclusion}.